About the early developments of the Zhonghua plastic cars.

 Probably during the same period Zhonghua developed a straight copy of the Daihatsu Charade (2nd generation).

-Unlike the BS111 pickup, I suppose that this hatchback was based on a real Charade platform and not on a tube chassis.
+Unlike the BS111 pickup, I suppose that this hatchback was based on a real Charade platform and not on a tubular frame.

 Zhonghua hatchback.
 Photo 1988 at the factory parking, copyright Erik van Ingen Schenau.